 If the engine fails to start after you have followed the "Normal Starting" or "Extreme Cold Weather" procedures, it may be flooded.
-To clear any excess fuel, press and hold the clutch pedal, push the accelerator pedal all
+To clear any excess fuel, press and hold the clutch pedal, push the accelerator pedal all the way to the floor and hold it, then press and hold the ENGINE START/STOP button for no more than 15 seconds.
+Release the accelerator pedal and the clutch pedal, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.

-Clearing A Flooded Engine (Using Fob With Integrated Key)
+Clearing A Flooded Engine (Using Fob With Integrated Kev)

 If the engine fails to start after you have followed the "Normal Starting" or "Extreme Cold Weather" procedures, it may be flooded.
-To clear any excess fuel, push the accelerator pedal all the way to the floor and hold it.
-Then, turn the ignition switch to the START position and release it as soon as the starter engages.
+To clear any excess fuel:

+- 1. Press the accelerator pedal all the way to the floor and hold it. - 2.
+Turn the ignition switch to the START position and release it as soon as the starter engages.

 The starter motor will disengage automatically in 10 seconds.
 Once this occurs, release the accelerator pedal, turn the ignition switch to the LOCK position, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.